Advertising with Amazon can help you grow awareness of your brand and reach shoppers searching for products like yours.

-In Campaign Manager you have the option to display data for today, yesterday, week to date, last week, month to date, last month, year to date, or lifetime.
+In the campaign manager you have the option to display data for today, yesterday, week to date, last week, month to date, last month, year to date, lifetime, or customized (available for the last 90 days).
 The specific dates included in you displayed data are shown as the x-axis of the graph.

 Your budget is the average amount you are willing to spend on your campaign per day.
 For Sponsored Brands, you also have the option to set a lifetime budget for your campaign.
 Learn more about budgets

 An impression occurs whenever an ad is displayed.
 The impressions metric is a count of how many times your ad has been served to a user.
-We provide you the total number of impressions for each campaign, ad group, and target.
+We provide you the total number of impressions for each campaign and target.

-A click occurs whenever a shopper clicks on an ad.
+A click occurs whenever shoppers click on an ad.
 The clicks metric is a count of how many times shoppers have clicked on an ad.
 We provide you the total number of clicks for each campaign and target.